 Independent and Catholic schools have greater freedom in excluding students as they are not regulated by government rules and procedures.
 These schools may have their own disciplinary procedures and other internal procedures for challenging expulsion.

 Information on suspension and expulsion processes can be found by searching “disciplinary measures” and “behaviour FAQs” at www.education.vic.gov.au.
-The Victorian Department of Education and Training’s website also includes brochures for parents, with step-by-step explanations of the required procedures for suspension and expulsion.
+This website also includes brochures for parents, with step-by-step explanations of the required procedures for suspension and expulsion.
 Search “suspension processes” or “expulsion process” on the same website.

 “Corporal punishment” has been defined as any deliberate action taken by an adult with the intention of causing physical pain or discomfort to a child.
 It involves the use of physical force towards a child for the purpose of control and/or correction, and is used as a disciplinary tool inflicted on the body of the child with the intention of causing pain or discomfort.
 The desired outcome of the pain or discomfort is that the child complies with the adult’s directives.
 Most forms of corporal punishment involve, hitting, smacking, spanking with a hand or instrument, kicking, biting, shaking or forcing the child to stay in uncomfortable positions that cause enormous or mild pain.